openrewrite/rewrite-docs/tutorials/quarkus-2.x-migration-from-quarkus-1.x.md

 # Migrate to Quarkus 2 from Quarkus 1

-In this guide we'll look at using Rewrite to perform an automated migration from Quarkus 1.x to Quarkus 2.x.
+In this guide we'll look at using OpenRewrite to perform an automated migration from Quarkus 1.x to Quarkus 2.x.

 ## Example Configuration